fromgate/TranslationsForMinecraft/README.md

 If you want to contribute in translations please don't make pull request into this repository.
 It will be ignored, because we use Crowdin service to provide translations.

-You can join to translations project:
+You can join to translation projects:

 - [Minecraft (PC) Official Translation Project](https://crowdin.com/project/minecraft/)
 - [Translations for MCPE Translations Project](https://crowdin.com/project/translations-for-minecraft)